-SUMMARY OF ISSUES IN ANOVA, REGRESSION AND GENERAL LINEAR MODELLING 1.
-Model Assumptions The key model assumption is that the residual (measurement) errors are independent and identically distributed Normal random quantities.
+SUMMARY OF ISSUES IN ANOVA, REGRESSION AND GENERAL LINEAR MODELLING

+1. Model Assumptions : The key model assumption is that the residual (measurement) errors are independent and identically distributed Normal random quantities.
 If this assumption is not met, then none of the hypothesis tests based on the Student and Fisher-F distributions are valid.

-The validity of this model assumption can be checked by the inspection of the residuals $$\widehat{e}i = y_i - \widehat{y}i \qquad i = 1, \dots, n$$ Plots of the residuals can be used to check for - (i) Normality - (ii) Dependence on the covariates - (iii) Constant variance - (iv) Outliers: An outlier is an response value that gives rise to a residual which is large in magnitude, indicating that the fit of the model is poor for that data point.
+The validity of this model assumption can be checked by the inspection of the residuals, $\hat{e}i$ , or standardized residuals, $\hat{z}i$ where for i = 1, ..., n.
+Plots of the residuals can be used to check for

+$$\widehat{e}i = y_i - \widehat{y}i$$ $\widehat{z}i = \frac{\widehat{e}i}{s} = \frac{y_i - \widehat{y}i}{s}$

+- (i) Normality

+- (ii) Dependence on the covariates

+- (iii) Constant variance

+- (iv) Outliers: An outlier is an response value that gives rise to a residual which is large in magnitude, indicating that the fit of the model is poor for that data point.

 Outliers can significantly alter the fit of a model, and the parameter estimates.
-If an outlier is suspected, then careful consideration should be given to omitting that data point from the analysis.
+If an outlier is suspected, then careful consideration should be given to omitting that data point from the analysis (see below; estimates (standard errors) change in the presence of an outlier).

+To check the normality of the residuals, a histogram or probability plot can be used.
+A probability plot is a plot constructed using the observed (standardized) residuals and their theoretical counterparts assuming a normal model.
+Points in such a plot should lie on a straight-line with slope one; any deviation from this may indicate deviation from normality.
+These plots are available on the Linear Regression menu, after clicking the Plots button.

+The examples below are from (a)the Viscosity vs PCV data, and (b) the straight-line and (c) the quadratic model analysis of the Hooker data.
+In the (a), the probability plot indicates that the residual variance is larger in the middle compared to the of the residual range.
+In (b), the points in the probability plot do not lie on the straight-line, so again a deviation from normality is indicated.
+In (c), the plot indicates normality of the residuals.